Stitching isolated cross stitches and snowflakes

 Stitching snowflakes however can be rather tricky.
 Here are some suggestions to help you make the most of any snowflakes you want to stitch:

-- how to stitch isolated stitches - how to make your snowflakes nice and plump
+- how to make your snowflakes nice and plump

 You might have some more tips to share, let us know!